 Our student community consists of over 6,000 elementary, middle, and high school students in East Palo Alto, Oakland, San Francisco, San Lorenzo, San Jose, and Redwood City.
 79% qualify for free or reduced price lunch, 23% are English language learners, and 10% have special needs.
 We strive to cultivate a representative team of teachers and leaders that reflect our students’ diversity.

 The outcomes our students deserve necessitate strong teaching from the time our students enter kindergarten until they graduate from college.
-As such, our Elementary Teachers will work closely with each school’s leadership team to ensure our students learn, grow, pursue their dreams and eventually achieve transformative life outcomes.
-Each Elementary Teacher will be responsible for ensuring that our students have the opportunity to learn in an environment of joyful, excellent teaching.
+As such, our Science Teachers will work closely with each school’s leadership team to ensure our students learn, grow, pursue their dreams and eventually achieve transformative life outcomes.
+Each Science Teacher will be responsible for ensuring that our students have the opportunity to learn in an environment of joyful, excellent teaching.

-Above all else, the ideal Elementary Teacher will find joy and purpose in teaching children the habits necessary to be successful in school, and s/he will relish the opportunity to imbue our students with a love for learning.
+Above all else, the ideal Science Teacher will find joy and purpose in teaching children the habits necessary to be successful in school, and s/he will relish the opportunity to imbue our students with a love for learning.
 S/he must also be committed to KIPP Bay Area Public School’s mission while possessing the beliefs, character traits, and skills necessary to ensure student growth and achievement.

-All KIPP Elementary Teachers must…
+All KIPP teachers must…

 ● Hold a valid teaching credential or be in the process of securing one (please click here to learn more)